truongthang2211/facebook_notification_status/README.md

 ---

-<p align="center"> This extension will nofity you when your friends is online or offline in Facebook.
+<p align="center"> This extension will nofify you when your friends is online or offline in Facebook.
     <br>
 </p>

-## About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.

 ## Installation <a name = "installation"></a>